UnicodingUnicorn/argentum/README.md

 npm run build
 ```

+The frontend is now available to be servered at /argentum-frontend/dist.

-Install the dependencies:
+## Install the dependencies:

 ```
 npm install
 ```

-Setup CouchDB:
+## Setup CouchDB:

 ```
 //Coming soon with a script!